el3um4s/strani-anelli-blog/_posts/2021/2021-12-02-3-ways-to-find-an-item-in-an-array-of-arrays/2021-12-02-3-ways-to-find-an-item-in-an-array-of-arrays.md

 <script src="https://gist.github.com/el3um4s/8e25ac51a92319f52bf68a513ff165a0.js"></script>

 I save the coordinate value in two variables, `col` and `row`.
 But I also save an additional variable, `found`, to be used as a reference to find out whether or not I was able to find Rudolf.
-I then loop for each element in the forest and break it when `r.indexOf("🦌") > -1`, which is when I have found the value "🦌" in the array.
+Then I loop for each element in the forest and break it when `r.indexOf("🦌") > -1`, which is when I have found the value "🦌" in the array.

 ### Use flat() to find an element in an array

-All this is very nice but I am still not satisfied.
+Everything is very nice but I am not satisfied yet.
 I'd like to be able to avoid both `forEach()` and `some()`.
 So I decided to try another way.
 The basic assumption is that the forest is made up of rows all of the same size.
 If so then I can transform the two dimensional array into a one dimensional array.
 Then I use `indexOf("🦌")` to find Rudolf's position.
 Finally I convert that index into a pair of two-dimensional coordinates.
 At the basis of all this reasoning is the [Array.prototype.flat()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/flat) method.
 The `flat()` method creates a new array with all sub-array elements concatenated into it recursively up to the specified depth.

 Translating into code: